-Nike is escalating its latest fight against Skechers with a brand new lawsuit.
+Nike is escalating its existing fight against Skechers with a brand new lawsuit.
 On the heels of the Portland-based sportswear giant filing a design patent infringement suit against Skechers late last month in which it accused its fellow footwear brand of “copying its competitors’ designs” – including the design patent-protected elements of its VaporMax and Air Max 270 sneakers – in order to “to gain market share … instead of innovating its own designs and technologies,” Skechers opted not to immediately respond in court but to “publish [a] ‘letter’ in which it accused Nike of stifling competition and bullying,” thereby, prompting Nike to file a new lawsuit, this time lodging utility patent infringement claims against its rival.

-According to the complaint that Nike filed in the U.S. District Court for the Central District of California on Monday, Skechers is running afoul of the law by way of its Skech-Air Jumpin’ Dots and Skech-Air Mega shoes, both of which allegedly infringe claims contained in two of Nike’s utility patents – one that protects “an article of footwear” with an emphasis on the cushioning cavity that exists in the midsole of the shoe (Patent No. 10,098,412), and another that covers the “sole component [of a sneaker] and a method of manufacturing the sole component” (Patent No. 7,401,420).
+According to the complaint that it filed in the U.S. District Court for the Central District of California on Monday, Nike claims that Skechers is running afoul of the law by way of its Skech-Air Jumpin’ Dots and Skech-Air Mega shoes, both of which allegedly infringe claims contained in two of Nike’s utility patents – one that protects “an article of footwear” with an emphasis on the cushioning cavity that exists in the midsole of the shoe (Patent No. 10,098,412), and another that covers the “sole component [of a sneaker] and a method of manufacturing the sole component” (Patent No. 7,401,420).

-“Without Nike’s authorization, Skechers has made, used, offered for sale, sold, and/or imported into the U.S.” shoes that infringe a number of claims protected by the 412 and 420 patents, according to Nike, as they include the same “sole structure incorporating a fluid-filled bladder and a reinforcing structure secured to the bladder,” “a cavity disposed between the upper and the outsole,” and a “plurality of protrusions [that] progressively decrease in height from the first protrusion to the forward-most edge of the article of footwear,” among other things.
+“Without Nike’s authorization, Skechers has made, used, offered for sale, sold, and/or imported into the U.S.” shoes that infringe a number of claims protected by the 412 and 420 patents, according to the Swoosh, as they include the same “sole structure incorporating a fluid-filled bladder and a reinforcing structure secured to the bladder,” “a cavity disposed between the upper and the outsole,” and a “plurality of protrusions [that] progressively decrease in height from the first protrusion to the forward-most edge of the article of footwear,” among other things.

 In addition to asserting two claims of patent infringement, Nike sets the stage by informing the court that “this is not the first time Skechers has infringed [its] intellectual property rights,” and in fact, “this is the fourth lawsuit in a series of lawsuits that Nike, and its subsidiary Converse Inc., have filed against Skechers asserting a range of intellectual property rights,” including the still-ongoing proceedings that Nike-owned Converse initiated before the U.S. International Trade Commission (“ITC”), the lawsuit that Nike filed over Skechers’ copycat knitted sneakers, and the design patent infringement case that Nike filed against Skechers just last month.